unit2zeroq/homelab-infrastructure/runbook/README.md

 one service or procedure from start to finish.

-- pihole-setup.md        — DNS sinkhole and network-wide advertisement and tracke blocking
+- pihole-setup.md        — DNS sinkhole and network-wide advertisement and tracker blocking
+- -uptimekuma-setup.md      -Tracks and monitors the availability and response time of services, websites, and network devices